warriorstar-orion/Paradise/docs/mapping/guide.md

     areas, such as the brig, bridge, and head of staff offices, should be electrified by placing a wire node under the window.

-15. Lights are to be used sparingly, they draw a significant amount of power.
+15. Use lights sparingly.
+They draw a significant amount of power.

-16. Door and windoor access must be correctly set by the `/obj/effect/mapping_helpers/airlock/access` and `/obj/effect/mapping_helpers/airlock/windoor/access` helpers, respectively.
+16. Door and windoor access must be correctly set by the `/obj/effect/mapping_helpers/airlock/access` and `/obj/effect/mapping_helpers/airlock/windoor/access` [helpers][], respectively.
 Pay attention to the `any` and `all` subtypes; the `any` subtype allows someone with any of the accesses on the airlock to use it, and the `all` subtypes requires the user to have all of the access on the airlock to use it.

 	For example, on the Cerebron (Metastation), miners must walk through the Cargo Bay to access the Mining Dock.
 They do not have Cargo Bay access,